 Despite the number of accolades over the years – they have kept their prices remarkably steady which is certainly not always the case when a winery finds glory in numbers, or high scores given from select wine writers and critics.

 Total production really varies from year to year, often between 600 to 3,000 cases primarily because growing grapes here is not easy.
 In more recent years, fires, smoke taint, hail and shatter have all led to much lower yields.
-Or no yields at all such as in 2020 when their property was surrounded by 100-foot-tall flames from the terrible Glass Fire.
-Sheldon even owns a fire truck.
+Or no yields at all such as in 2020 when their property was surrounded by 100-foot-tall flames from the destructive Glass Fire.
+After the 2017 fires, Sheldon built a small fire station (Spring Mountain Volunteer Fire Department) on his property stationed with a bright yellow fire truck.
+Other wineries who provided assistance for this station included Keenan, School House and Terra Valentine.

 In 2023 Paloma Vineyard discovered that 3.4 acres of its land are within Sonoma County including part of his physical winery.
-Paloma has requested the county line be shifted slightly so that the entire property would be within Napa County.
+Paloma requested the county line be shifted slightly so that the entire property would be within Napa County.
+This adjustment has since been made.

 The best way to acquire their wine is to join their mailing list, however one can sometimes find their wine locally at Backroom Wines in downtown Napa.
 One of their early local retail outlets was Cellar Collections in the city of Napa which unfortunately permanently closed in mid 2024.
 The wines are also selectively distributed in parts of Alberta, Canada.
 The majority of their production is sold direct to consumer including through a very limited number of primarily European wine focused cruises.
 For more information, visit: www.palomavineyard.com